dougeby/IntuneDocs/InTuneDocs/deploy-use/per-app-vpn-for-android-pulse-secure.md

 > [!NOTE]
 >
-> Only the Pulse Secure connection type is supported for this profile.
+> Only the Pulse Secure and Citrix connection types are supported for this profile.

 ### Step 1: Create a VPN profile